Skip to main content

 • falling from barn lofts.

-• falling into manholes, drains or other uncovered or unguarded areas;
+• falling into manholes, drains, or other uncovered or unguarded areas;

 • falling into deep water;

-• grain silos, vats or storage tanks;
+• falling into grain silos, vats, or storage tanks;

 • slipping accidents;

-• tripping accidents (from trailing cables, raised flooring, paving or ramps).
+• tripping accidents (from trailing cables, raised flooring, paving, or ramps).

 • spillages or leaks, such as oil or water;